jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Tools**: None (pure LLM-based reasoning)
 - **Output**: Structured plan with research_steps and expert_steps
 - **Logic**: Analyzes input question, decomposes into atomic logical steps, determines if research is needed, creates logical execution sequence
+- **Planning Decisions**: May create research steps (optional) or determine no research is needed.
+Must always create expert steps (mandatory) for the expert agent to follow.

 **Researcher Agent:**
 - **Purpose**: Information gathering and research using external tools